Sri Lankan president flees to Maldives, protesters storm prime minister's office | Law-Order

 - Sri Lanka

-"I appeal to the public to have confidence in the parliamentary process we have outlined to appoint a new president on the 20th and be peaceful."
-State-run TV station Rupavahini briefly suspended transmission after protesters entered the premises.
-A second government-run TV station, Independent Television Network, also stopped its broadcast, though the cause was not immediately clear.

-Protests against the economic crisis have simmered for months and came to a head last weekend when hundreds of thousands of people took over key government buildings in Colombo, blaming the Rajapaksas and their allies for runaway inflation, corruption, and a severe lack of fuel and medicines.
-Government sources and aides said the president's brothers, former president and prime minister Mahinda Rajapaksa and former finance minister Basil Rajapaksa, were still in Sri Lanka.

-Gotabaya Rajapaksa, his wife, and two bodyguards left the main international airport near Colombo aboard a Sri Lankan Air Force plane early on Wednesday, the air force said in a statement.
+The president, his wife, and two bodyguards left the main international airport near Colombo aboard an air force plane early on Wednesday, the air force said in a statement.
+The parliament speaker, Mahinda Yapa Abeywardena, said Rajapaksa had phoned him and told him his resignation letter would arrive later on Wednesday.

 A government source and a person close to Rajapaksa said he was in Male, the capital of the Maldives.
 The president would most likely proceed to another Asian country from there, the government source said.
+ECONOMIC CRISIS

+Protests against the economic crisis have simmered for months and came to a head last weekend when hundreds of thousands of people took over key government buildings in Colombo, blaming the Rajapaksas and their allies for runaway inflation, shortages, and corruption.
+Government sources and aides said the president's brothers, former president and prime minister Mahinda Rajapaksa and former finance minister Basil Rajapaksa, were still in Sri Lanka.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)